 Valuations of Newegg's Series A preferred stock and Series AA preferred stock were based on a combination of the income approach and market approach, which were used to estimate its total enterprise value.
 The income approach quantifies the present value of the future cash flows that management expects to achieve from continuing operations.
 These future cash flows are discounted to their present values using a rate corresponding to its estimated weighted average cost of capital.
 Newegg's weighted average cost of capital is calculated by weighting the required return on interest-bearing debt and common equity capital in proportion to their estimated percentages in its capital structure.
 The market approach considers multiples of financial metrics based on acquisition values or quoted trading prices of comparable public companies.
 An implied multiple of key financial metrics based on the trading and transaction values of publicly traded peers is applied to its similar metrics in order to derive an indication of value.
 A marketability discount is then applied to reflect the fact that Newegg's Series A preferred stock and Series AA preferred stock are not traded on a public exchange.
-The enterprise value indications from the income approach and market approach were used to estimate the fair value of its Series A preferred stock and Series AA preferred stock and Series AA preferred stock and assumptions.
+The enterprise value indications from the income approach and market approach were used to estimate the fair value of its Series A preferred stock and Series AA preferred stock in the context of its capital structure as of each valuation date.
+Each valuation was based on certain estimates and assumptions.
 If different estimates and assumptions had been used, these valuations could have been different.